jbx-protocol/juice-docs-v1/protocol/learn/topics/funding-cycle.md

 #### What everyone needs to know

-* Each project can configure funding cycles to create contractual boundaries around its treasury's inflows and outflows.
+* Each project can configure funding cycles to create contractual boundaries around its treasury's inflows and outflows of funds.
-* Funding cycle parameters can't be changed while in progress, but the project owner can propose reconfigurations to future cycles at any time.
+* A funding cycle's parameters can't be changed while it is in progress, but the project owner can propose reconfigurations to future cycles at any time.
-* Funding cycle's roll over automatically.
+* Funding cycles roll over automatically.
 If there is a reconfiguration in place and it has been approved by the current cycle's ballot, it will be used.
 Otherwise, a copy of the current funding cycle will be used.
-* Projects can vary dramatically depending on how they configure their funding cycles and any properties around their funding cycles.
+* The mechanics of each project can vary dramatically depending on how its funding cycles are configured over time.

 #### What you'll want to know if you're building